-As exemplified by the difficulties faced by Screwfix in developing a recovery scheme for sealant and filler cartridges (Box 8), the existing definitions of waste and the way they have been interpreted by regulators have often acted as a barrier to resource efficiency by classifying materials as "waste" once a product has been used.
-This has often resulted in recoverable, viable materials not being re-used.
-The amended definitions of waste that are currently under discussion are an improvement in that they are moving away from a rigid interpretation of waste to one where materials will not be classified as "waste" as long as they can be re-used safely.
+As exemplified by the difficulties faced by Screwfix in developing a recovery scheme for sealant and filler cartridges (Box 9), the definitions of waste and the way they have been interpreted by regulators have until now often acted as a barrier to resource efficiency by classifying materials as "waste" once a product has been used.
+This has resulted in recoverable, viable materials not being re-used.
+The amended definitions of waste under the new Waste Directive are an improvement in that they are moving away from a rigid interpretation of waste to one where materials will not be classified as "waste" as long as they can be re-used safely.

-Whether or not the improvements being made to the definitions of waste will be effective in practice and facilitate greater material re-use will depend on how well they are implemented across the EU.
+Whether or not the improvements made to the definitions of waste will be effective in practice and facilitate greater material re-use will depend on how well they are implemented across the EU.
 This is particularly key for construction projects where the increasing use of modular and offsite construction means construction companies need to be able to decommission rooms by "unplugging" them from a building and plugging them into a new building, which may be located in another country.